 Miller Bowles Law has Charlotte child support attorneys with the experience, skill, and dedication to help with your North Carolina child support case.
 Contact us to schedule a consultation.
+Your consultation is confidential.

 Child Support is governed by the statutes which provide that the North Carolina Child Support Guidelines shall be used as the rebuttable presumption when a child support calculation is made.
 Simply put, this means that most cases in North Carolina involving child support will be calculated using the child support guidelines.
 Other cases will deviate from the guidelines if the Court finds that using the guidelines is not appropriate.
 View the North Carolina Child Support Guidelines and tables.